 DOUBLE STANDARD -- QUALITY JOINTS IN PRODUCTION, BUT BAD JOINTS EXCUSED AT THE BENCH

-To insure integrity and strength of each solder joint, it is imperative that an SMD's leads always have fillets at the toes, heels and sides.
-This is true whether the soldering is made during initial production or later in rework, but. unfortunately, while such fillet criteria has long been standard in production processes, it is, for the most part, still universally ignored at the bench where PCB prototyping and rework is performed.
+For integrity and strength at each solder joint, it is imperative that an SMD's leads always have fillets at the toes, heels and sides.
+This is true whether the soldering is made during initial production or later in rework, but. unfortunately, while such fillet criteria has been standard in production processes, it is still universally mostly ignored at the bench where PCB prototyping and rework is performed.

-Most inferior SMT solder joints made at the bench result from two hangover processes used with THT: a.) use of solder wire rather than solder paste; and b.) use of contact soldering irons rather than non-contact hot air.
+Most inferior SMT solder joints made at the bench result from two hangover processes used with THT: a.) using solder wire rather than solder paste; and b.) using contact soldering irons rather than non-contact hot air.

-Ponder: there is not a single high-volume SMT soldering that utilizes solder wire.
+Where's the solder wire?
+There is not a single high-volume SMT soldering that utilizes solder wire.
+Ponder that.
 Either the popular use of solder paste in reflow ovens or molten solder with wave soldering are the proven, established norms.

 So what about solder wire?
-Historically, the use of solder wire (typically cored with flux) was a staple with THT for decades at the bench.
+Historically, solder wire (typically cored with flux) was a staple with THT for decades at the bench.
 For over half a century!
-Where wave soldering was not feasible or affordable, the long assembly line of personnel outfitted with soldering irons initially, and later temperature-controlled soldering stations/irons was the status quo for all those years in electronic production
+Where wave soldering was not feasible or affordable, the long assembly line of personnel outfitted with soldering iron stations was the status quo for all those years in electronic production.

 The advent of SMT created a proportional decline in the traditional THT assembly and with it traditional contact soldering iron and solder wire.
 The trend is irreversible.
 Try reflowing a BGA with an iron and solder wire.